Traditional Filipino Medicine: Discover Its Healing Power

 2. Accessible and Affordable

-In rural areas of the Philippines, many families rely on herbal remedies and hilot because they are affordable and easy to prepare.
+In rural areas of the Philippines, many families rely on herbal remedies and hilot.
+They choose these options because they are affordable and easy to prepare.

-A simple example: boiling guava leaves for wound cleaning or gargling helps prevent infection — a traditional solution that costs little to nothing.
+A simple example: boil guava leaves for wound cleaning or gargling.
+This helps prevent infection.
+It is a traditional solution that costs little to nothing.

 This accessibility makes traditional medicine a lifeline for many Filipinos, especially where healthcare facilities are far away.